Using the DB2 ODBC driver with unixODBC

 DB2 Run-Time Client DB2 Runtime Client DB2 Data Server Runtime Client Contains an IBM DB2 ODBC driver.
 Subset of DB2 Client.

-Easysoft are also developing a DB2 ODBC driver for Linux and UNIX platforms:
+Easysoft provide a DB2 ODBC driver for Linux and UNIX platforms:

 Connecting to DB2 from non-Windows platforms